After watching part one of the Attack on Titan live action movie I was not looking forward to seeing the second part.

 If this had been in the anime it would have been acceptable because we know the answers are coming but this movie does not look like it is getting a sequel, even though it has an incredibly confusing end credit sequence.

-So if we are going to get answers what was the point of setting these questions up?
+So if we are not going to get answers what was the point of setting these questions up?

 Sadly, the movie does not get better from here.